 In the UK, CBD is perfectly legal and safe to use.
 CBD has no known side effects and is not addictive.
 In fact, the World Health Organisation believes that CBD and CBD products with less than 0.2% THC are safe and should be de-scheduled from controlled substance lists across the world.
 Every batch of CBD we produce is lab tested to make sure we’re always meeting government regulations.

 Will it get me high?
 Does it have THC in it?

 No. Our CBD products contain less than 0.2% THC, which the World Health Organisation states is safe and should be legal globally.
 THC is a psychoactive substance, found naturally in the Cannabis plant.
 It is illegal in the UK.
 We were previously licensed by the UK government to grow industrial hemp – strains of the Cannabis sativa plant that are very low in THC (less than 0.2%), so you won’t feel the psychoactive (‘high’) effects.
 All of our products are made using industrial hemp.

 CO2 Extraction or Alcohol Extraction?

 Can I see your lab report?

-Our CBD is tested by an independent laboratory to guarantee purity, content and the amounts of CBD and other cannabinoids.
-We share lab reports with you by request, we test continually with every new batch.
+Our CBD is tested by an independent laboratory to guarantee purity, content and the amounts of CBD alongside other valuable cannabinoids.
+We can share lab reports with you by request, we test continually with every new batch.
 To find more information see here.

 Can I cook with Coconut CBD Oil or CBD Oil?
 What is the maximum heat it can be used at?